 In honor of the long summer days, the Skagway Elks Club will host a good old-fashioned cookout with Southeast Alaska flair.
 This annual picnic at Seventh Pasture ballpark is open to all with food, games and a lively beer garden.

 Don’t forget your sunblock for the 9th Annual Sunstroke Music Festival.
-Beginning in the afternoon and lasting until early the next morning, you can stay up all night and enjoy the short walk back to the Westmark Whitehorse Hotel.
+Beginning in the afternoon and lasting until early the next morning.